Astrotope/voice-agents/README.md

     participant You as Customer
     participant Restaurant as Restaurant Phone
     participant Twilio as Twilio Service
-    participant Webhook as FastAPI Server
+    participant Webhook as Webhook Server
     participant UltravoxAPI as Ultravox API
     participant UltravoxAgent as Ultravox AI Agent